-Jazz musician Nina Simone, who was classically-trained but also loved folk, started playing the piano when she was 3.
+Jazz musician Nina Simone, who was classically trained but also loved folk, started playing the piano when she was 3.
 Simone used her music to speak out about racism and social justice during the Civil Rights Movement of the early ‘60s.
-Her music inspired modern black artists like Lauryn Hill, Kanye West, and John Legend.
+Her music inspired modern Black artists like Lauryn Hill, Kanye West, and John Legend.

 Joan Jett started performing with the all-girl rock band the Runaways in 1975.
 Along with fellow members Cherie Currie, Micki Steele, and Sandy West, Jett changed what it meant to be a woman in rock.
-"The Runaways were groundbreakers," says Holly George-Warren, a music historian and author of "The Rolling Stone Book of Women in Rock."
-"The lyrics were provocative and they didn't have this prettiness that was expected of female musicians."

 Prince signed a contract with Warner Bros. when he was 17, launching a successful career that spanned 40 years.
-His first album came out in 1978, and “Little Red Corvette” was one of the first videos by a black artist to appear on MTV.
+His first album came out in 1978, and “Little Red Corvette” was one of the first videos by a Black artist to appear on MTV.
 After his death in 2016, one of Prince's bandmates said he was a once-in-a-lifetime artist.
 “Prince broke so many barriers.
 He broke walls down.
-There were other people who did it, going back to Jimi Hendrix, Little Richard, but not like Prince,” says Mark “Brownmark” Brown.
+There were other people who did it, going back to Jimi Hendrix, Little Richard, but not like Prince,” said Mark “Brownmark” Brown.